-The woman who showed up in our lobby was someone we had not seen in well over a decade, so “long time no see” was about the only greeting that seemed to fit, as we struggled to put a name to the face.
+The woman who showed up in our lobby to talk about open adoption was someone we’d not seen in well over a decade, so “long time no see” was about the only greeting that seemed to fit, as we struggled to put a name to the face.

 “Do you remember me?” she asked.
 We knew we knew her, but we couldn’t place her, exactly, until we’d sat and talked, and fed her, and did some catching up.

 The newborn she’d once placed for adoption here is now about to graduate from high school.
 The birthmom has been in touch with the adoptive family occasionally, when she initiates contact.
 But she hasn’t seen them in years (nor have we.)

 “I was wondering if maybe you have some pictures of her I could have?” the birthmother asked.
 We immediately pulled our annual report files to check for any mail waiting for her over the past decade or more.

 Despite being an open adoption agency, Abrazo still asks all adoptive families to keep sending in annual reports until each adoptee turns 18.
 (Now you know why.)